LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

    **MVC**: ``GET /events -> HTML with data``

-   In a web API analog, the ``/events`` path would return just the underlying data.
+   In a web API analog, a the ``/events`` path would return just the underlying data.

    **Web API**: ``GET /events -> just data``